lucasconstantino/graphql-apollo-rest-wrap/POST.md

 > If you are interested, you can find out more on the [Network layer](http://dev.apollodata.com/core/network.html) of the Apollo Client.

-The code above would be just fine if we had a backend serving GraphQL - which we don't.
+The code above would be just fine provided we had a backend serving GraphQL - which we don't.
 Good enough we've being building our own wrap around the REST API just earlier in this post.
 What we now have to do is make ApolloClient use the GraphQL schema and resolver as were we doing before:

 ```js
 import ApolloClient, { printAST } from 'apollo-client'